-Criteria Sub-criteria Comment Ranking of scale/significance Reasons for the change 10-year review Giving effect to higher level RMA document Ministerial direction/requirement for plan to not be inconsistent with NES Responding to a Court decision/direction Implementing non-statutory planning initiative (e.g. urban growth strategy) Initiated locally because of plan effectiveness monitoring, community reaction to resource use etc Assessed as having high significance under the Local Government Act None of the identified sub-criteria are relevant, however: Gives effect to Government direction to establish national direction for marine aquaculture Responds to upcoming significant number of existing marine farms whose consents expire in 2024.
-4 897 marine farms will be affected in terms of replacement consenting, realignment and change of species, and all existing marine farms will be affected in relation to biosecurity requirements, across a wide geographic area of New Zealand, which results in the scale of the initiative being medium-large Degree of shift from the status quo and from the assumed 'non-NES' scenario Addressing an existing or new resource management issue Proposing a new management regime/minor or major change in rule framework Extent and scale of regulatory impact Degree of 'Packaging' with other plan changes or other interventions Discrete provisions, or broader suite of existing provisions Addresses an existing resource management issue Reflects a moderate change in the existing rule framework Affects regional planning framework in 11 of the 16 regional councils or unitary authorities in New Zealand, and affects 78% of existing marine farms with regard to replacement consenting, realignment and change of species, and all existing and new farms in relation to biosecurity 3 While the proposal affects 11 of the 16 regions in New Zealand, analysis in the attached report - the 'counterfactual' report - demonstrates that the change to the
+Criteria Sub-criteria Comment Ranking of scale/significance Reasons for the change 10-year review Giving effect to higher level RMA document Ministerial direction/requirement for plan to not be inconsistent with NES Responding to a Court decision/direction Implementing non-statutory planning initiative (e.g. urban growth strategy) Initiated locally because of plan effectiveness monitoring, community reaction to resource use etc. Assessed as having high significance under the Local Government Act None of the identified sub-criteria are relevant, however: Gives effect to Government direction to establish national direction for marine aquaculture Responds to upcoming significant number of existing marine farms whose consents expire in 2024.
+4 As at 2018 897 marine farms will be affected in terms of replacement consenting, realignment and change of species, across a wide geographic area of New Zealand, which results in the scale of the initiative being medium-large Degree of shift from the status quo and from the assumed 'non-NES' scenario Addressing an existing or new resource management issue Proposing a new management regime/minor or major change in rule framework Extent and scale of regulatory impact Degree of 'Packaging' with other plan changes or other interventions Discrete provisions, or broader suite of existing provisions Changing existing plan objectives, and to what degree Addresses an existing resource management issue Reflects a moderate change in the existing rule framework Affects regional planning framework in 11 of the 16 regional councils or unitary authorities in New Zealand, and affects 78% of existing marine farms with regard to replacement consenting, realignment and change of species Addresses three strands of resource management for existing marine farms - while strands are separable, they work best as an integrated whole Provisions would integrate with existing regional coastal plan provisions in each region 3 While the proposal affects 11 of the 16 regions in New Zealand, analysis in the report contained in Appendix B demonstrates that the change to the assumed rule framework is moderate